micropython/micropython/docs/library/machine.PWM.rst

   After rounding the divider is set to 267 and the PWM frequency will be 80000000 / 267 = 299625.5 Hz, not 300kHz.
 If the divider is set to 266 then the PWM frequency will be 80000000 / 266 = 300751.9 Hz, but again not 300kHz.
+  Some ports like the RP2040 one use a fractional divider, which allow a finer granularity of the frequency at higher frequencies by switching the PWM pulse duration between two adjacent values, such that the resulting average frequency is more close to the intended one, at the cost of spectral purity.

 * The duty cycle has the same discrete nature and its absolute accuracy is not achievable.
 On most hardware platforms the duty will be applied at the next